HammadRafique29/instagram-scraper/README.md

 # Instagram followers and bio scraper

 This is a modified version of the Instagram parser used for scraping followers.
-The source repository can be found at: https://github.com/redianmarku/instagram-follower-scraper

 ## Changes